Malagueña (song)

 "Malagueña" ([malaˈɣeɲa], from Málaga) is a song by Cuban composer Ernesto Lecuona.
 It was originally the sixth movement of Lecuona's Suite Andalucía (1933), to which he added lyrics in Spanish.
 The song has since become a popular, jazz, marching band, and drum and bugle corps standard and has been provided with lyrics in several languages.
-In general terms Malagueñas are flamenco dance styles from Málaga in the southeast of Spain (see Malagueñas (flamenco style)).
+In general terms, malagueñas are flamenco dance styles with pasodoble elements from Málaga, in the southeast of Spain.

 Origins

-The melody that forms the basis of "Malagueña" was not of Lecuona's invention.
-It can be heard in 19th century American composer Louis Moreau Gottschalk's solo piano composition "Souvenirs d'Andalousie."
-Based on Gottschalk's international renown, it is reasonable to assume Lecuona heard it and either wittingly or unwittingly co-opted it in composing his most famous piece.
-Further research is required to determine if Gottschalk's composition and the melody popularized as "Malagueña" is itself based on a folkloric Spanish tune.
+The melodic themes which form the basis of "Malagueña" were not of Ernesto Lecuona's invention, having been prominent in Spanish folk songs named "malagueñas" for several centuries, though at least one was popularised internationally by 19th-century American composer Louis Moreau Gottschalk in his solo piano composition Souvenirs d'Andalousie (English: Memories of Andalusia).

+The malagueña originates in the fandango style of Málaga, hence its name.
+It was also exported to the Canary Islands around the 18th century by Spanish mariners, where it has developed its own separate identity as the malagueña canaria, with a distinct style for different islands ranging from variations similar to the original fandango, to slower and more lamenting melodies such as those from the island of Tenerife.
+On the island of Fuerteventura the malagueña de los novios (English: of the bride and groom) is played at weddings in honour of the nuptials, and is much more elegant.

 Notable vocal performances

-A German-language version, sung by Caterina Valente, with Werner Müller's Orchestra, was very popular in the United States (not making the Billboard chart, but charting on Cash Box, peaking at position #42) in February 1955.
-Caterina also sang "Malagueña" in Spanish.
-English lyrics were written by Marian Banks and a later charting version was recorded by Connie Francis in 1960 that reached #42 on Billboard's chart as the flip side of her #1 pop hit "My Heart Has a Mind of Its Own".
+A German-language version, sung by Caterina Valente, with Werner Müller's orchestra, was very popular in the United States (not making the Billboard chart, but charting on Cashbox, peaking at No. 42) in February 1955.
+Valente also sang "Malagueña" in Spanish.
+English lyrics were written by Marian Banks and a later charting version was recorded by Connie Francis in 1960 that reached No. 42 on Billboard's chart as the flip-side of her No. 1 pop hit "My Heart Has a Mind of Its Own", which were included on her 1961 compilation album More Greatest Hits.

-In 1962, Violetta Villas recorded Malagueña in German- and Polish-language versions.
-Singers Vigen Derderian and Googoosh adapted the song for Iranian pop style.
+In 1962, Violetta Villas recorded "Malagueña" in German- and Polish-language versions.
+Singers Vigen Derderian and Googoosh adapted the song for Iranian pop.